codeclown/ekdb-dumps/README.md

 - All columns are strings, except the primary key which is an integer
 - Some columns contain massive XML blobs (e.g. XmlData-column in VaskiData-table)
+- The script adds an additional metadata-table, which contains information like the data source and license

 ## Inspecting the data